Advanced Health Assessment and Clinical Reasoning in Primary Health Care: A Review for Nurse Practitioners

 Course Format and Expectations

-This course is offered on-line course through the University of Toronto Learning Portal over an 8-week period.
-There is one week for course introduction, 5 weeks of course work, and two weeks of evaluation.
+This course is offered on-line course through the University of Toronto Learning Portal (Quercus) over a 7-week period.
+There are 5 weeks of course work, and two weeks of evaluation.
 There is one virtual classroom session during week one at the start of the course to introduce the participants to the course format and expectations.
 (This session will also be available as a recording.)

-Course work is focused on the use of case studies.
-Participants must actively participate each week in the learning activities through the Discussion Board in the Learning Portal.
-Participation is essential to assist you in enhancing and refining your advanced health assessment and clinical reasoning skills.
+Course work is focused on application of knowledge and clinical reasoning through the use of case studies.
+Participants must actively participate each week in the learning activities through the Quercus Learning Portal.
+Participation is essential to assist in enhancing and refining advanced health assessment and clinical reasoning skills.

 In order to successfully complete and pass the course, participants will be evaluated by 3 methods: